Hendrixer/fullstack-v2-instructions/lessons/02-installation/A-dependencies.md

 <br>

 This will download and setup a Next.js v13 app for us.
-For the other dependencies, take a look at the package.json
+For the other dependencies, take a look at the package.json file.

 ```json
 {